Patrick Sarsfield, 1st Earl of Lucan

+Personal details

-Originally of English descent, the Sarsfield family were wealthy Roman Catholic merchants, who settled in Dublin; Sir William Sarsfield was knighted in 1566, reportedly for providing the Crown financial support during Shane O'Neill's rebellion.
-He purchased Lucan Manor, a large estate now a suburb of Dublin, and Tully Commandery in County Kildare.
+The Sarsfield family was descended from Sir William Sarsfield, an English merchant who settled in Dublin.
+Knighted in 1566, reportedly for providing Elizabeth I financial support during Shane O'Neill's rebellion, he later purchased Lucan Manor, a large estate to the west of Dublin, and Tully Commandery in County Kildare.

-Sarsfield's father Patrick (c.
-1628 – after 1693) married Anne O'Moore, daughter of Rory O'Moore, a Gaelic noble who played a leading part in the 1641 rebellion.
-This was emphasised by 19th-century writers seeking to bolster Sarsfield's status as an Irish hero, although nationalist historian O'Callaghan claimed he was "no better than a puffed Palesman", compared to figures such as Eoghan Ruadh Ó Néill.

-During the 1641 to 1652 Irish Confederate Wars, his father fought for the Catholic Confederacy but belonged to the moderate faction that sought an agreement with Protestant Irish Royalists.
+The family had converted to Catholicism by the time his great grandson Patrick was born in 1655, younger son of Patrick Sarsfield (c.
+1628 – after 1693) and Anne O'Moore, daughter of Rory O'Moore, who played a leading part in the 1641 rebellion.
+During the 1641 to 1652 Irish Confederate Wars, the older Sarsfield sided with Confederate Ireland, but belonged to the moderate faction that sought an agreement with Protestant Irish Royalists.

 Although his estates were confiscated in 1652, they were returned in 1662.
 His eldest son William married Mary Crofts, reputedly an illegitimate daughter of Charles II and younger sister of James Scott, Duke of Monmouth.

 In 1689, Sarsfield married the 15-year-old Honora Burke (1674–1698), daughter of William Burke, 7th Earl of Clanricarde; they had one son, James Sarsfield, 2nd Earl of Lucan (1693–1719).
 After Sarsfield's death, she married James FitzJames, 1st Duke of Berwick, eldest but illegitimate son of James II of England.

-Catalina Sarsfield, who styled herself Queen of the brief-lived Kingdom of Corsica, is often cited as Sarsfield's daughter.
-She was in fact a distant cousin; her father David Sarsfield came from another branch of the family, and was killed at the Battle of Villaviciosa in 1710.
+Catalina Sarsfield, who called herself Queen of the brief-lived Kingdom of Corsica, is often cited as Sarsfield's daughter, but was in fact a distant cousin.
+Her father David Sarsfield came from another branch of the family, and was killed at the Battle of Villaviciosa in 1710.